now enrolling participants and instructors for 2021!

 Leadership

-Every great bicycle ride must have a leader.
 Organizing the ride, providing route information, selecting the right equipment, and setting expectations for fellow riders are essential to a successful outing in the woods.
-In addition to helping youth become competent riders, navigators, and mechanics, the School also strives to cultivate leaders, not only on bikes but in their communities.
 As such, School instructors will model and reinforce key leadership skills including maintaining a positive outlook, risk assessment, problem solving, and consensus building.

 Frequently asked questions